qgrid/qgrid.github.io/source/feature/selection.md

 ## How to override default selection shortcuts?

-Use `shortcut` property in the selection model.
+Use `shortcut` property from selection model.